puppetlabs/puppet-docs/source/puppet/4.10/type.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The members of the group.
-For directory services where group membership is stored in the group objects, not the users.
-Use with auth_membership to determine whether the specified members are inclusive or the minimum.
+For platforms or directory services where group membership is stored in the group objects, not the users.
+This parameter's behavior can be configured with `auth_membership`.